Louis Langrée: United States

 Langrée made his first US conducting appearance in 1991 at the Spoleto Festival USA.
 In December 2002, he was named music director of the Mostly Mozart Festival (Lincoln Center, New York City), and formally took up the post in the summer of 2003.
 In March 2005, his initial contract with Mostly Mozart was extended to 2008.
 His contract with Mostly Mozart, previously through 2017, was further extended, in April 2017, through 2020.
 In July 2019, the festival announced the extension of Langrée's contract through 2023.
+Langrée concluded his tenure as music director of the Mostly Mozart Festival in the summer of 2023, the last music director of the Mostly Mozart Festival Orchestra with the orchestra under that name.

 Langrée first guest-conducted the Cincinnati Symphony Orchestra in March 2011.
 Based on that appearance, in April 2012, the Cincinnati Symphony Orchestra appointed Langrée its 13th music director, as of the 2013–2014 season, with an initial contract of 4 years.
 He assumed the title of music director designate with immediate effect.
 In March 2015, the Cincinnati Symphony announced the extension of Langrée's contract as music director through the 2019–2020 season.
 In February 2017, the orchestra further extended his Cincinnati contract through the 2021–2022 season.
 In January 2020, the Cincinnati Symphony announced the newest extension of his contract, through the 2023-2024 season.
 In June 2021, the Cincinnati Symphony announced that Langrée is to conclude his tenure as its music director at the close of the 2023-2024 season.